Musicianship for Children and Piano Academy

 Please note: To ensure that class size and age/experience requirements are met, the consent of the instructor, Janet Moser, is required for all Musicianship and Piano Academy classes.
 Completion of the registration form does not guarantee placement.

 - Early January, for 15-week Spring Term

 - Late August, for 15-week Fall Term

-For tuition information, please refer to the Musicianship for Children and Piano Academy brochure.
+For tuition information, please refer to the Musicianship for Children and Piano Academy brochure using the link below.